Baramicin: Nervous system

 Antimicrobial peptides and neuropeptides share many common features.
 The distinction between which of these two roles, if either, is the primary function of any given peptide is often unclear.
 The Baramicin gene family of D. melanogaster includes the immune-induced BaraA and also two non-immune Baramicin genes BaraB and BaraC.
 The BaraB and BaraC genes are expressed in the nervous system, in neurons or glia respectively.
 Evolutionary study suggests the IM24 domain is the key element of the Baramicin precursor that is involved in Baramicin function in the nervous system.
 This finding suggests antimicrobial peptides and neuropeptides might accomplish immune or neural roles not only by dual action of a single peptide, but rather by different mechanisms of action of sub-peptides.

+BaraA mutants also display a reduced recovery rate after the injection of neurotoxins, which is rescued somewhat by expressing BaraA in glial cells of the fly's nervous system.
+Together with the description of antifungal activity of IM10-like peptides, the BaraA gene therefore encodes both immune antimicrobials and some factor that promotes host resilience in the face of microbial toxins.